ZhangYue-Mandy/YoungStar/README.md

 ## Introduction

 We investigate the width and height of the H-alpha emission line from young stars to evaluate the effects of radiation from O-type stars and supernova remnants on protoplanetary disks.
-By comparing accretor fractions across regions with varying FUV radiation levels (G₀) and different ages, we aim to verify that radiation shortens the T[-Tauri stage of yo](https://doi.org/10.3847/1538-4357/ab6333)ung star formation.
+By comparing accretor fractions across regions with varying FUV radiation levels (G₀) and different ages, we aim to verify that radiation shortens the T-Tauri stage of young star formation.
+[Previous research paper]((https://doi.org/10.3847/1538-4357/ab6333))

 ---